-Carbohydrates: Brussel sprouts, kale, broccoli, asparagus, collard greens, spinach, celery, cauliflower, cabbage, lemons, limes and non-starchy veggies.
+Carbohydrates: Brussel sprouts, kale, broccoli, asparagus, collard greens, spinach, celery, cauliflower, cabbage, lemons, limes and other non-starchy veggies.

 7 Key Strategies:

 If you have had liver or gallbladder problems in the past or no longer have your gallbladder than be sure to follow the strategies below.
 Many people without a gallbladder are able to thrive when they successfully apply these tips, so give them a shot and see how you respond.

 If you feel extremely tired and irritable for more than a few days than try adding back more healthy carbs with your evening meals in a process called carb backloading.
 People with liver or gallbladder issues typically do very well with beets, carrots, green apples, squash and berries.
 These would be better sources of carbohydrates than grains and sugar sweeteners.

 1.)
 Bile Healthy Foods:

-Ginger is a carminative herb and one of the best foods for producing stomach acid (15).
+Ginger is a carminative herb and one of the best foods for producing stomach acid and bile (15).
 Adding apple cider vinegar to your meals and beverages can help thin bile for efficient flow from the liver.
 Artichokes stimulate bile production in the liver and increase its flow into the intestines (16).

 Add plenty of sour foods into your diet like lemons and limes to improve your tolerance of fats.
 These citrus fruits cleanse the liver and thin bile for improved digestion and nutrient absorption.
-Fermented vegetables and drinks such as coconut water kefir are excellent for improving digestive juice production.
+Fermented vegetables and drinks such as a low-carb coconut water kefir are excellent for improving digestive juice production.

 Fibrous vegetables and fermented foods and beverages are excellent to stimulate a healthy digestive system and prevent the overgrowth of intestinal bacteria that can lead to digestive disturbances (18).
 Celery and cucumbers are great low carb foods that naturally contain sodium, vitamins B and C and trace minerals for liver health.